albertopha/VanillaJS/README.md

 # VanillaJS
-Playing with vanillaJS for fun!
+Playing with vanillaJS and TS for fun!